The DB1 Group, formed by Brazilian technology companies based in Maringá - PR, reports the…

 (Percentage ranking in their top 3 priorities)

-Organization culture will guide teams to the same direction, even though working from a distance.
-Culture and purpose will keep the company engines working to achieve greater results.
+Organizational culture will guide teams in the same direction, even though they work from a distance.
+Culture and purpose will keep the company engines working to achieve excellent results.

 Let‘s all be purpose-driven, working for a purpose-driven company.
-The chances to all of us live in a better world will be higher.
+The chances of all of us living in a better world will be higher.

-If you want to discuss more about organization culture or getting to know more about our real-time project management expertise, send me a DM.
+If you want to discuss more organizational culture or get to know more about our real-time project management expertise, send me a DM.

 About the author

-Wagner Lopes is passionate about KPIs with strong communication skills, result-oriented, working through a consultative approach to generate reliability and to build a relationship with stakeholders.
+Wagner Lopes is passionate about KPIs with solid communication skills, result-oriented, working through a consultative approach to generate reliability and build a relationship with stakeholders.
 Outside-the-box-thinker with an entrepreneurial way of work.